-5.1.2 Official Observer duties
+5.1.3 Official Observer duties

-As the FAI and IGC representative, the OO shall control and certificate: record flights and FAI badge flights, flights in international championships and competitions sanctioned by the FAI, and other soaring performances that NACs may define within their area of authority.
+As the FAI and IGC representative, the OO shall control and certificate record flights and FAI badge flights, flights in international championships and competitions sanctioned by the FAI, and other soaring performances that NACs may define within their area of authority.

-5.1.3 Certification terms
+5.1.4 Certification terms

 - a.
-CONTROL Refers to OO actions taken to ensure the integrity of evidence supporting a badge or record performance, and to the required evidence gathering and evaluation functions performed related to a given flight.. - b.
-VERIFICATION Refers to confirmation of the aircraft flown, the name(s) of the crew, and take-off and landing times and locations. - c.
+CONTROL Refers to OO actions taken to ensure the integrity of evidence supporting a badge or record performance, and the required evidence gathering and evaluation functions performed in relation to a given flight. - b.
+VERIFICATION Refers to confirmation of the aircraft flown, the name(s) of the crew, and take-off and landing times and locations.
+See also 5.2.4. - c.
 CERTIFICATE Refers to a written statement signed ("certified") by a person who has first-hand knowledge that the statement is true.

-5.1.4 Competence
+5.1.5 Competence

 - a.
-OOs must be familiar with the Code and have the integrity, skill and competence necessary to control and certify glider and motor glider flights without favour.
+OOs must be familiar with the Code and have the integrity, skill, and competence necessary to control and certify glider and motor glider flights without favour.
 An OO should be briefed or given training appropriate to the duties of an OO prior to being approved by a NAC.
-Annex C paragraph 1.4 gives recommended NAC practice to administer OOs. - b.
+Annex C-1.3 gives recommended practices for administering OOs. - b.
 For international records, the OO must be approved for this role, in writing, by the controlling NAC.
 Previous satisfactory experience as an OO for FAI badges or national records should be a requirement.
 Where more than one OO is involved, an OO with the controlling NAC shall oversee and certify that the work of other OOs is correct. - c.
 The OO shall be familiar with the operation and limitations of all evidence-gathering equipment used on a given flight.
-See also Annex C, App 6 paragraph 2.3.
+See also Annex C, App 5 paragraph 1.3.